Learn how to use exciting new features in CSS3 and HTML5 to design animated interactive websites for desktops, laptops, and mobile devices.

 Learn the essentials of CSS3 and HTML5—languages that have redefined how modern web pages are created.
 In this course, you'll gain hands-on experience as you learn to design fast, intuitive, and exciting websites that are both interactive and responsive.

 Elements of an Advanced Website

-In this first lesson, you'll survey how great websites attract visitors and make content inviting and accessible.
-You'll find out how effective websites gather valuable information about who's visiting the site, and you'll learn how sites attract and retain mobile users.
+In this lesson, you'll survey how great websites attract visitors and make content inviting and accessible.
+You'll find out how effective websites gather valuable information about who's visiting the site and then learn how sites attract and retain mobile users.

 Building a Basic Web Page With HTML5 and CSS3

 This lesson is a compressed, intense survey of the basic techniques involved in building modern web pages with HTML5 and CSS3.
 You'll examine, deconstruct, and customize an HTML page and a style sheet.

 Testing and Uploading Your Site

 This lesson balances art and technology.
 You'll start by defining and applying a color scheme to your site.
 You'll then test the HTML and CSS code for errors and check links and spelling.
 After that, you'll be ready to upload your site to a remote host.

 Improving Your Site Design With Gradient Backgrounds and Custom Fonts